webstar0411/messenger-android/README.md

 It describes
 - Compilation Instructions (Trivial though)
-- Customizing It
-- Download [backend source code](https://github.com/mesibo/messenger-app-backend) and hosting it on your server (the default one is located on mesibo server)
+- Download [backend source code](https://github.com/mesibo/messenger-app-backend) and host it on your server (the default one is located on the mesibo server)
 - Hosting entire real-time messaging and call server in your premise
+- Other Customizations and Rebranding

 ## Downloading the Source Code